KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

 # Better Architect Menu | No People Category

-Removes the Animal/Bedding subcategory and moves animal bedding to Animals/Ranching.
+Removes the People Category.
+Moves Culture to More and Childhood to Furniture.

 ## Recommended mods
 - [Clean Categories: Dropdowns](https://steamcommunity.com/sharedfiles/filedetails/?id=3455529827) (by ferny)